asanaullah/mem-re/README.md

 The initial memory we are targeting is the DDR3 controller due its simplicity versus the newer DDR4 and upcoming (at the time of writing) DDR5.

 The initial board we are targeting is the Digilent Arty A35, which has a Xilinx 7-series chip.
+While the [Nextpnr](https://github.com/daveshah1/nextpnr-xilinx) flow does support this chip, we will be using Vivado (free for this chip) for initial development in order to reduce the debugging effort timeframes.
+Once we have a working design, we will use it to test the open source tools to determine if they can meet the required performance/timing.

 We will be using Verilog HDL in the design.

+## Before We Start Coding

+### What is a DDR3 controller?

+-FSM
+-Looking at the simple flow….

+### Challenges

+-Frequency
+-Precision (Phases)
+-Feedback

+### Picking a starting point

+### Detailed DDR3 controller states

+## FPGA-DDR3 I/O signals

+## And We Begin…
+### Version 0.0.1

+### Version 0.1.0

+### Version 0.2

+### Version 0.3

-## Some Links:
+## Some Links

 [PLL and Differential Signalling demo using a fully open source toolchain for the Icestorm FPGA](https://github.com/mattvenn/fpga-lvds-ddr)